 Becky continues to be active in the community.
 She is a member of the Purdue Extension Board, Farm Bureau Board, Altrusa International of New Albany, as well as a CASA volunteer.

 Becky is also active with the Indiana School Board Association, recently becoming 2nd Vice-President after serving as Region 10 Director.
-She was recently appointed by Governor Holcomb to the Next Level Teacher Compensation Advisory Board.
+She was recently appointed by Governor Holcomb to the Next Level Teacher Compensation Commission.

 Statement of Purpose